terryum/Athletic_Movement_Detection/README.md

 # Athletic_Movement_Detection
-The source codes for the paper, "An unsupervised approach to detecting and isolating athletic movements", EMBC2016
+These are the source codes for the paper, "An unsupervised approach to detecting and isolating athletic movements", EMBC2016.
+Please visit [my webpage](http://terryum.io/publications/#EMBC2016) for more papers, slides, etc.

 ## Instruction